Purpose and Overall Controls:

 - Cougar Connect ID number

 - Upon approval the Parking Manager will create a Personal Identification number (PIN) for each employee approved who then assumes responsibility for its usage.
 PIN numbers that are used interchangeably used between employees is considered fraudulent usage.

 *All vehicles that are rented by University Administrators or Staff must be completely fueled upon return.
-If a vehicle is not fueled, then a Parking Agent will refuel the vehicle at the expense of the last department that used the vehicle.
+If a vehicle is not fueled, a Parking Agent will refuel the vehicle at the expense of the last department that used the vehicle.